tedunderwood/roles/labnotebook.md

 Keep a 3-1 ratio and increase overall number of topics.
 180 roles and 60 themes.

     python3 infer_roles.py -source bestfic.txt -iterations 250 -roles 180 -themes 60 -words 72000 -alpha .0005 -name sixthmodel -numprocesses 18 -maxlines 500000

+**seventhresult**
+Try a 2-1 ratio with 60 themes.
+Also use an alpha setting like the one used in **secondresult,** but apply to bestfic.txt.

+    python3 infer_roles.py -source bestfic.txt -iterations 300 -roles 120 -themes 60 -words 72000 -alpha .0003 -name seventhmodel -numprocesses 18 -maxlines 500000